Agriculture

 The NPK ratio of MOP is 0:0:60.

-The major difference is that DAP contains 18% nitrogen and 46% phosphorous, and MOP contains 60% potash.
+The major difference is that DAP contains 18% nitrogen and 46% phosphorus, and MOP contains 60% potash.

-The MOP fertilizer can be applied using different methods, such as broadcasting, banding, and fertigation/foliar application.
+The MOP fertilizer can be applied using different methods, such as broadcasting, banding, and fertigation/foliar applications.

-The major disadvantage of MOP fertilizer is that it can create a toxic imbalance in plant nutrients if the soil already contains high levels of chloride.
+MOP fertilizer can create a toxic imbalance in plant nutrients if the soil already contains high levels of chloride.

 The MOP fertilizer contains around 60% of K2O.